Tosif89/TinyRapeout-tt06/docs/info.md

 -->

+# 3-bit Adder

+## Description
+This project adds three one-bit inputs together.

 ## How it works
 The project takes in three one-bit wide vectors and adds them together.

 ## How to test

-cycle all the input bits and verify that it adds.
+Cycle all the input bits and verify that it adds correctly.

 ## External hardware
 None